Player's Review 3/30/12:

 The character of the harmonic frequencies as an indicator of how completely an instrument seems to be vibrating is what many call resonance.
 However, I make a distinction for it here as a measure of fullness in the sound I can both hear AND feel.
 This is a very resonant box already, which I expect to only improve as playing loosens it up, but it already vibrates pretty freely, and there are some chopped chords at various positions that make the instrument really throb in my hands.

 Overtones are the harmonic frequencies complementing the fundamental tones.
-Generally, these are partials of a plucked string, such as a 3d or 5th, ringing out in harmony with the plucked note.
-Any plucked string will also cause other strings to vibrate sympathetically, adding to the overtones.
+Some limit the definition to partials of the plucked strings, but I use it to encompass sympathetic vibrations in the unplucked strings as well.
+As luthier Alan Carruth puts it, "An acoustic (instrument) acts as a complex filter, reducing the output of some frequencies and enhancing others relative to the mix the plucked string produces.
+Every (instrument) is a bit different in this regard."
+An instrument that generates a lot of overtones is said to be 'complex' or 'sparkling,' while one with fewer overtones is said to be 'dry.'
 These complementary frequencies add tonal color and give the sound personality.
 I wasn't looking for a lot of complexity here, but more of the fundamentals, without a lot of extra frequencies coloring the notes.
 This is one reason we chose a red spruce top as having a dryer (dry=less overtones) tone than, say, Euro spruce.
 This mandolin's tone is as dry as I'd hoped for, although its strong sustain means that the open string frequencies (G, D, A, E) all ring out clearly when those notes or their fifths are played on another string.
 UPDATE 4/15/15: The mandolin's overtones have noticeably increased in number and complexity giving the timbre a sweet, choral quality.